ayman3000/ollama-python-client/README.md

 1. **List All Installed Models**: The application lists all AI models installed through Ollama, providing easy access to all available models.
 2. **Multiple Models in a Single Conversation**: Users can interact with more than one model in the same conversation, allowing for a flexible and dynamic chatbot experience.
 3. **Persistent Conversations**: Every conversation is saved in a SQLite database, making it easy to view, manage, and retrieve conversation histories at any time.
+4. **Search Conversation History**: Users can search their conversation history by keywords, making it easy to find specific exchanges.
+5. **Timestamps for Each Message**: Each message is timestamped, allowing users to keep track of when interactions occurred.
+6. **Response Time Measurement**: The response time for each model is displayed, providing insight into the efficiency of each model's response.
+7. **Multi-Model Selection and Comparison**: Users can select multiple models simultaneously and compare their responses to the same prompt in a structured way.
+8. **Report Generation**: Users can generate a downloadable comparison report that includes the prompt, responses, and response times of the selected models.
+9. **Search Capability**: Users can search conversation history by keywords to quickly find relevant information.
+10. **Time Duration Display**: Each model's response includes the time it took to generate the response, providing insights into model performance.

 ## Requirements
 - Python 3.7+